shalakawires/website-02/blueprint.md

 4.  **Update `index.html` for Meta Description.**
 5.  **Create `public/robots.txt`.**
 6.  **Review all files for `http://` links.**

+## Known Issues and Resolutions

+### Sitemap "Couldn't fetch" Error
+The "Couldn't fetch" error reported in Google Search Console for the `sitemap.xml` is typically not an issue with the sitemap file's content itself.
+The sitemap is correctly formatted.

+**To resolve this, please check the following Firebase App Hosting domain configurations:**

+*   **DNS Records Propagation:** Verify that your DNS A records have propagated correctly from your domain name provider to Firebase App Hosting servers.
+This can sometimes take up to 24 hours.
+Ensure your records are pointed to Firebase App Hosting as per their instructions.
+*   **Invalid Challenge Code:** If using the Advanced Setup flow and migration failed, your token (and its challenge code) might be invalid.
+Go to your Firebase console, view the domain, and provide the new token to your existing domain.
+*   **Too Many Subdomains:** Firebase Hosting generally recommends no more than 20 subdomains on one apex custom domain due to SSL certificate minting limits.
+If you have many subdomains, review this limitation.

 This blueprint will be updated as changes are implemented and further issues are identified or resolved.